AWGL/SMP2/README.md

   * If a manually created file containing the tumour blood pairs is required, place this file on the same computer as the script and files to be analysed.
 Pass the full path to the file, the name of this file and the extension as the second command line argument. e.g. /path/to/pairs/file/pairs.txt.
-If this option is used with manual launch of 2_CRUK.sh, the pairs variable in the variables file in the run folder must be set to 1.
+If this option is used with manual launch of 2_CRUK.sh, the pairs variable in the SampleSheet.csv (and therefore also in the variables file in the run folder) must be set to 1.

-  * If the automatic pair generation option is used (default), the automatically generated SamplePairs.txt file will be created in the same location as the SampleSheet.csv.
+  * If the automatic pair generation option is used (default, pairs variable set to 0), the automatically generated SamplePairs.txt file will be created in the same location as the SampleSheet.csv.